NEED HELP WITH GUARDIANSHIP?

 After a court creates a guardianship, the guardian is granted Letters of Guardianship of the Person, which is a document that is evidence of the guardian’s authority over the ward.
 The court then maintains oversight of the ward and their affairs.
 The guardian must report at least annually on the persona status of the ward and if applicable the ward’s estate, meaning the ward’s property and money.
 An Annual Report of the Person is required and is filed with the court in order to renew those very important Letters of Guardianship of the Person.
 It is important to understand that Letters of Guardianship of the Estate will only be renewed by the Court if the accounting balances to the penny.

 As you can see, you should discuss the need for a guardianship with a qualified Houston Guardianship Attorney to make these important plans.
-If you have questions or concerns about guardianship or you would like to discuss your estate planning needs with a trusted Houston Special Needs And Guardianship Attorney in the League City, Texas, contact our office today, we hare here to help.
+If you have questions or concerns about guardianship or you would like to discuss your estate planning needs with a trusted Houston Special Needs And Guardianship Attorney in the Clear Lake, Texas, contact our office today, we hare here to help.